alephcloud/hs-configuration-tools/README.md

 This package is in an early stage of development and more features are planned.

-*   Teach optparse-applicative to not print usage-message for info options.

 *   Simplify specification of Configuration data types by integrating the aeson instances and the option parser.